-Allow at least one week lead time.
+Please give the library at least one week notice for your instruction request.
 This allows librarians to prepare for your students, assignments, and learning objectives.

 Requesting a session earlier helps you get the time and room you want.
-We book quickly, especially in weeks 3-6 of the semester.
+The librarians' schedules fill up quickly, especially in weeks 3-6 of the semester.

-Students get more out of standard library instruction when it's coordinated with an assignment, at a point in the semester when they are starting to research, or has a real world connection
+Students get more out of library instruction when it's coordinated with an assignment, at a point in the semester when they are starting to research, or has a real world connection.

 We can create special activities connected to one of the Frames from the ACRL Framework for Information Literacy for Higher Education.